Easy Christmas Crafts: Felt and Bead Elf Ornament

 Begin adding the large torso circles.

-Insert the leg wires 1/4-inch apart in the center of the circle.
+Insert the leg wires 1/4-inch apart near the center of the circle.

 Add a spacer with the wires 1/4-inch apart.